telefonicaid/fiware-orion/test/acceptance/README.md

   "mongo": {
-    "host": "localhost", # Ip where the mongoDB is running "port": "27017" # Port where MongoDB is listening }
+    "host": "localhost", # Ip where the mongoDB is running "port": "27017" # Port where MongoDB is listening },
+  "deploy_data": {
+    "host": "", #Host where the context broker is deployed "ssh_port": "", #Ssh port of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used)
+    "user": "", #Ssh user of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used) "password": "" #Ssh password of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used)
+  }
 }